 Basement Foundation Repairs:

-Is it possible for a house foundation to fail?
+Is it possible for a house to collapse due to foundation problems?

 Serious problems with your home’s foundation can cause the structure to collapse, so it’s critical that you keep an eye out for the signs of trouble.
 Fortunately, the majority of foundation problems are repairable.
 It is possible that the cause is that your foundation is built on loose and poorly drained soil, or that it is the result of human error such as plumbing leaks or the use of inferior foundation materials.